danforthcenter/plantcv/docs/find_branch_pts.md

 - **Parameters:**
     - skel_img - Skeleton image (output from [plantcv.morphology.skeletonize](skeletonize.md))
-    - mask - Binary mask used for debugging.
+    - mask - Binary mask used for debugging (optional).
 If provided the debug image will be overlaid on the mask.
 - **Context:**
     - Identifies branch/junction points in a skeleton image